How to request services on behalf of a Lifetime Care participant and a worker in Workers Care

 The Care and Needs Scale (CANS) must only be completed when requested on the referral form for a Care Needs Assessment.
 This form can be completed by hand.

-This form is for Care Needs Assessors in Lifetime Care to document care needs for children and young people (aged 5 to 15 years) related to the motor accident injury and submit with the most recent PCANS-2.
+This form is for Care Needs Assessors in Lifetime Care to document care needs for a child or young person and submit with the most recent PCANS-2 (ages 5-15 years).
 See tools and resources for more information and forms for the PCANS-2.

 Use this form to request the attendant care services the injured person would like to receive.
 This request needs to be linked to a Care Needs Report (adults and children under 5 years) or Care Needs Report - PCANS-2 (children and young people aged 5 to 15 years).